manixaist/pyclimber/README.md

 Tracks animation sequences for sprites with multiple sets of frames (walking left vs right vs jumping, etc).
 This really boils down to managing a list of integers.
 Not exciting, but needed.

 ### animated_sprite.py
-This is a base-class shared by the 2 classic sprites in the game (the player and the enemies).
+This is a base-class shared by the 3 classic sprites in the game (the player, the enemies, and the blade).
 Common physics code (simple gravity) and bounds/collision checking is done here.
 There are hooks to allow the derived classes to behave differently on updates or collisions.

 ### blob_enemy.py
 The simplest of animated sprites, it only has 3 modes: walking left, walking right, and falling.
 It shares common collision detection for the map boundary and the blocks, but it alone can fall through the lower grate.